-The updated cryptomodules (since Management and Security Server 12.4 SP1) require a new setting for FIPS-approved mode.
-You must manually edit the Security Proxy properties file to run in FIPS-approved mode.
+The current cryptomodules require a manual edit to the Security Proxy properties file to run in FIPSapproved mode.

 If you are upgrading from a version that used fipsMode=approved, the new property is not automatically enabled and must be manually configured.